Mid-Oct-2025: Quite warm weather is holding. We haven’t yet had a really hard frost, and daytime temparture has been 60-70° F (15-20° C)!

 Tended by hand

-Hand-tended means literally down in the dirt: pulling weeds, plucking bad bugs, getting muddy when it’s wet.
+Hand-tended means hands in the soil: planting seedlings, pulling weeds, plucking bad bugs, getting muddy when it’s wet.
 At small scale, big agricultural machines simply don’t fit.
-Instead, there are basic garden tools: rake, hoe, and scuffler, digging fork, harvest knife.
-Timing is the key: weed early, water when needed, because it only takes a few days for things to start getting out of hand.
-With a keen daily eye and a little discipline, it’s amazing how versatile and effective a person on the ground can be!
+Instead, basic garden tools: rake, hoe, and scuffler, digging fork, harvest knife.
+Timing is key: weed early, water when needed, because it only takes a few days for the work to multiply.
+With a keen daily eye and a little discipline, it’s amazing how versatile and effective a pair of hands can be!
 For more on growing practices, see about Tiny Farm.

 Proof is in the harvest